zammad/zammad-user-documentation/extras/i-doit-track-company-property.rst

 i-doit can help you keep track of troublesome equipment and find previous tickets from the last time something went wrong with it.

-It’s also a great way to document quirks in the company’s belongings:
+It's also a great way to document quirks in the company's belongings:
-Why haven’t we upgraded this system from Windows Vista yet?
+Why haven't we upgraded this system from Windows Vista yet?
 What did we decide to do about that faulty network switch?
-And why does the coffee maker keep shutting off before it’s finished? 🤬
+And why does the coffee maker keep shutting off before it's finished? 🤬

 So How Does It Work?
 --------------------